PhD in Teaching and Learning with a Focus on Early Childhood and Childhood Education

-NYU Steinhardt's Department of Teaching and Learning welcomes applications from individuals seeking a rigorous doctoral program in Early Childhood and Childhood Education.
-Its focus is the preparation of researchers and educators dedicated to improving children's access to equitable opportunities for learning from birth through elementary school.
+NYU Steinhardt's Department of Teaching and Learning welcomes applications from individuals seeking a rigorous doctoral program in Teaching and Learning with a focus on Early Childhood and Childhood Education.
+The program prepares researchers and educators dedicated to improving children's access to equitable opportunities for learning from birth through elementary school.

 Points are distributed among courses in the foundations, cognate areas, research, specialization, and dissertation research and preparation.
 The program is flexible and highly individualized, providing specialties in such related areas as teacher education, curriculum development, child development, innovations in schooling, and specific content areas such as literacy, numeracy, and social studies.
 Extensive faculty mentoring is a distinctive feature of the doctoral program.

 NYU Steinhardt offers a world-class facility for conducting educational research.
 Factors that distinguish its doctoral programs are: